-"Develop in-house composite manufacturing capability, improve production efficiency, and eliminate costly product returns."
+"Develop or add composite manufacturing capacity, improve production efficiency, or eliminate costly product returns."

 CSS' Composite Production Support Services benefit the implementation of new fiber reinforced polymer (FRP) composite production lines through large and small composite manufacturing optimization programs.

-Composite manufacturing operations such as hand layup, lamination, roll wrapping, compression molding, bladder molding of prepreg and infused preforms, resin infusion (e.g., VARTM, RTM), and combinations thereof are supported in Composite Production Support programs which draw from the following engineering services:
+Composite processes such as hand layup, roll wrapping, compression molding, Bladder Inflation Molding (BIM), resin infusion (e.g., VARTM, RTM), and combinations thereof are supported manufacturing methods.

 New Production Lines

 - Standard Operating Procedures

 - Test Methods & Quality Specifications

 Existing Production Lines